-Your family will flip over this turkey and mushroom casserole from Irene Banegas of Las Cruces, New Mexico.
-In fact, the creamy Parmesan-topped tetrazzini is so satisfying, that no one will suspect that it's low in fat.
+Your family will flip over this turkey and mushroom casserole.
+In fact, the creamy Parmesan-topped tetrazzini is so satisfying, that no one will suspect that it's low in fat. —Irene Banegas, Las Cruces, New Mexico

 I make this recipe with leftover turkey, and it's a whole new meal!
 We look forward to having it after Christmas and Thanksgiving and other times when I roast a turkey for a family gathering.